cisagov/ScubaGear/docs/execution/diff.md

   checkbox at the top of the report to reveal them.
 - **Dark mode** can be toggled with the **"Dark Mode"** checkbox; `-DarkMode` sets its default.
-- Rows are color-coded per the taxonomy table above, and a per-product summary table shows the count of each bucket.
+- Rows are color-coded by their Result (After) value (see [Row coloring](#row-coloring)), and a per-product summary table shows the count of each bucket.
 - All policy text is HTML-escaped.
 The `Requirement` field, which embeds HTML indicator markup in `ScubaResults.json`, is stripped to plain text before it is stored in `DiffResults.json` or rendered.